California’s Pedestrian Accident Laws

 The big question becomes: what happens if both the pedestrian and the driver share some degree of fault?
 It depends on the state.
 Different states will follow different rules, but those rules will be based on either: comparative negligence or contributory negligence.

 The majority of states, including California, follow an interpretation of the comparative negligence rule when an injured person shares a degree of fault for causing or contributing to an accident.
 Under this rule, an injured person is entitled to compensation, but available damages will be reduced by a percentage equal to their share of responsibility in an accident.

 Let’s consider the following example.
 A pedestrian enters an unmarked crosswalk at an intersection while texting on their phone.
 A drunk driver then hits that pedestrian, causing injuries.
 Both parties will share some degree of fault.
-The pedestrian has a right to sue that driver, but a jury may determine the pedestrian was 10% responsible for the accident, while the driver was 90% at fault.
+The pedestrian has a right to sue that driver, but a jury may determine the pedestrian was 10 percent responsible for the accident, while the driver was 90 percent at-fault.
 What is the reasoning?
-An alert pedestrian would have seen the driver coming and avoided the collision.
-A pedestrian’s total damages would therefore be reduced by 10%.
+An alert pedestrian would have seen the driver coming and would have avoided the collision.
+Therefore, a pedestrian’s total damages would be reduced by 10 percent.

 Contact Us to Find Out How We Can Help

 If you have sustained wounds in the city of Los Angeles as a result of a pedestrian accident, our expert personal injury attorneys at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
 Call us today at (213) 927-3700 or email [email protected] to schedule a free, no-obligation consultation with our knowledgeable, caring, and compassionate legal team.